MarcDRuben/Hospital-Medicine/README.md

 ## Part 1.
 Extract EMR data from Epic

-This repository describes how to extract patient data from Epic.
-Explain that some adaptation of this code may be necessary depending upon the Epic systems at user’s institution.
+Extract patient EMR data from Epic.
+Requires SQL.
+Code may need to be adapted to institutional differences in Epic.

 ## Part 2.
-Evaluate 24 h TREATMENT profile
+Evaluate 24 h patterns in TREATMENT

-Summarise the objective and methodology.
-Describe the code that is provided
+Evaluate the daily distribution of treatment orders and first-doses administered.
+Requires R.

 ## Part 3.
-Evaluate 24 h RESPONSE profile
+Evaluate 24 h patterns in RESPONSE

-Summarise the objective and methodology.
-Describe the code that is provided
+Characterize the clinical response to hydralazine, an acutely administered antihypertensive, as a function of time of day.
+Requires R.